 Ensure your electric output is functioning.
 Charge the device or replace the battery if it’s necessary (depending on the type of device).
 You also need to fill at least half the tank with water to get the high water pressure.

 Check carefully if the black valve in the water reservoir is placed correctly in which the four-pronged side faces down and the dome side faces up.

-To prevent any blockage or reducing pressure, don’t use saltwater.
+To prevent any blockage or reduce pressure, don’t use saltwater.
 Try to clean the water reserver regularly with chlorhexidine mouthwash or vinegar.
-Besides, empty the reservoir completely after the use.
+Besides, empty the reservoir completely after use.